hashicorp/nomad/website/source/guides/web-ui/submitting-a-job.html.md

 2. There is not enough capacity remaining in your quota to start your job.
 3. Your job has an unresolvable hard constraint (e.g., required port not available).
 4. In order to start your job, other jobs must be preempted.

-Read more about placement failures and preemptions below.

 ~> Screenshot (Job plan placement failures)